kaorun55/RealSense-ROS/README.md

 * F200 (IVCAM) camera
 * R200 (DS4) camera

-** The ROS integration has been tested on a 64bit machine with Linux 14.04.01 and ROS Indigo.
+** The ROS integration has been tested on a 64bit machine with Linux 14.04 (Trusty) and ROS Indigo.

 ## Installation